PricelessToolkit/MailBoxGuard/README.md

 ```

-### MailBox Status Reset script for use from Dashboard
+### "Script" MailBox Status Reset for using from Dashboard

 ```yaml
 alias: MailBox Status Reset and Dismiss Notification